xJREB/ms-scenario-evaluation/_docs/method/README.md

 1. **Describe the system architecture** a list of _Services_ with a short description and (optionally) dependencies between them is created.
 This step has to be performed by technical stakeholders like developers or architects.
 If the _System_ is very large, a subset can be modeled instead, e.g. a domain.
 2. **Elicit evolution scenarios** possible future evolution _Scenarios_ are collected and documented.
 Fitting candidates are cases fairly likely to happen or cases intuitively posing high risk for the _System_.
 For a broad range of _Scenarios_, business and domain experts should be included in this step.
-3. **Per scenario, specify and estimate changes** the details and impact of the identified _Scenarios_ are now worked out by documenting the concrete _Changes_.
+3. **Specify and estimate changes for each scenario** the details and impact of the identified _Scenarios_ are now worked out by documenting the concrete _Changes_.
 This step again requires technical stakeholders.
     - **Specify and estimate initial changes** the initial set of _Changes_ (one per affected _Service_) is defined and the _Effort_ for each _Change_ is estimated.
 Stakeholders should agree on a single estimation technique, e.g. _hours_.
 If work in this step is distributed, stakeholders should first calibrate their estimation with some example _Changes_.
     - **Identify ripple effects** for each _Change_, potential ripple effects to other _Services_ are identified and documented as new _Changes_.
 Service interface _Changes_ are especially important for this step.
 4. **Evaluate results** created _Scenarios_ are analyzed, estimated _Effort_ is aggregated, and _Evaluation_ metrics are calculated.
 Based on this, _System_ evolvability is interpreted, weak spots are identified, and architecture improvements are derived.
 This step should be a synchronized group activity.